mhils/flysky-updater/README.md

 #### "Can we write?"
 Command
 The updater sends a "can we write now?" message every 1024 bytes, which, after confirmation, is followed by four write commands à 256 bytes.
 ```
->> c2 LL LL 00 09 00 00 00 00 00 00 00 00
+>> c2 AD DR 00 09 00 00 00 00 00 00 00 00
-<< c2 80 LL LL 00 09 00 00 00 00 00 00 00 00
+<< c2 80 AD DR 00 09 00 00 00 00 00 00 00 00
 ```
-where `LL LL` denotes the offset we want to start writing to (little-endian two-byte integer).
+where `AD DR` denotes the offset we want to start writing to (little-endian two-byte integer).

 #### Write command
 ```
->> c3 LL LL 00 00 00 01 DATA
+>> c3 AD DR 00 00 SI ZE DATA
 << c3 00 00 00 00
 ```
-where `DATA`is 256 bytes that should be written on the memory.
+where `AD DR` is the offset (see above), `SI ZE` the number of bytes (little-endian two-byte integer, usually 256), and `DATA` the  bytes that should be written to memory.
 If the updater does not receive a response quickly, it will re-send the write command.
 Interestingly, this results in a race condition in the original updater: If the updater does not receive a confirmation for `WRITE 0x1800` in time (the timeout here is very low), it will re-send the same command.
 The remote may however process both commands successfully and then return two confirmations.
-The updater treats the second confirmation for `0x1800` as a confirmation for the next offset, which may not have been transmitted properly.
+The updater treats the second confirmation for `0x1800` as a confirmation for the next offset, which however may not have been transmitted properly.
 This updater addresses the problem with very conservative timeouts.

 ### Checksum
 The checksum is a little-endian two-byte integer that is computed as follows: